AbdurRahim92/data-engineering-portfolio/README.md

 For more details, please refer to the [Project 1 README](project1-gadget-sales-data-pipeline-projection/README.md).

-### Project 2: Building A Dimensional Data Warehouse
+### Project 2: Building A Dimensional Data Warehouse with DBT

 **Description**: This project focus on building a data warehouse using Kimball methodology.
 End to end step will present here.